bernhardAxonIvy/doc/source/designer-guide/ivyscript/editor.rst

 Next to the editors you usually find buttons (which ones, depends on the context), that hold certain actions.
 The exact actions that those buttons realize are described in the section :ref:`smart-buttons`.
-There are e.g. actions to
+There are e.g., actions to
 select an attribute from the current process data, to select content or to insert a link.